 For Tokio Marine Group, promoting environmental management is crucial in implementing our Corporate Philosophy.
 We believe that working proactively to contribute to the resolution of environmental challenges and create environmental value leads to greater sustainable corporate value for the Group.

-Tokio Marine Group states in our Corporate Philosophy, “Acting as a good corporate citizen through fair and responsible management, Tokio Marine Group will broadly contribute to the development of society,” and in the Tokio Marine Group CSR Charter concerning protection of the global environment, “Acknowledging that the protection of the global environment is an important responsibility for all corporate entities, we respect the harmonization with and the improvement of the global environment in all of our activities.”
+Tokio Marine Group states in our Corporate Philosophy, “Acting as a good corporate citizen through fair and responsible management, Tokio Marine Group will broadly contribute to the development of society,” and in the Tokio Marine Group Sustainability Charter concerning protection of the global environment, “Acknowledging that the protection of the global environment is an important responsibility for all corporate entities, we respect the harmonization with and the improvement of the global environment in all of our activities.”

-In our new Mid-Term Business Plan “To Be a Good Company 2020,” “Protecting the Earth” has been set as a core CSR theme, and we are working to create environmental value in various ways through general Group business activities.
+In our new Mid-Term Business Plan “To Be a Good Company 2020,” “Protecting the Earth” has been set as a core Sustainability theme, and we are working to create environmental value in various ways through general Group business activities.

 Environmental Philosophy/Environmental Policy of Tokio Marine & Nichido